DesignSkeptic/Pomodoro/README.md

 TomatoBar is fully sandboxed with no entitlements (except for the Apple Events entitlement, used to run the Do Not Disturb toggle shortcut).

+---

 ## Fork notes
-This fork makes a couple additions/modifications:
+This is a fork and more advanced version of https://github.com/ivoronin/TomatoBar and makes a couple additions/modifications:

 - Allows 0 rest interval instead of the min of 1.
 Closes (https://github.com/ivoronin/TomatoBar/issues/62)
 - Increases the maximum timer duration to 2 hours/120 minutes